Siesta233/LeanPractice/src/function/Introduction.md

-This is the second part of course M40001.
+This is the third part of course M40001.